dfinity/wg-identity-authentication/topics/icrc_34_delegation.md

 controls as `targets` where each canister **MUST** implement the `icrc28_trusted_origins` endpoint as per the [ICRC-28](./icrc_28_trusted_origins.md) standard.

-Relying Party Delegations **MUST** be restricted by the signer to individual relying parties.
+Relying Party Delegations **MUST** be for identities exclusive to each individual relying party.
+This property **MUST** be enforced by the signer.

 Signers **COULD** give users the choice to authenticate with their relying party specific identifier instead of accounts (if available).